finsberg/simber-workshop-2022/README.md

 ```
 This will create a new folder called `env` containing a link to python and all your dependencies.
 If you at some later point mess up your installation you can safely delete this folder and start over again.
 If you had installed your dependencies on your global system you would be in more trouble.

-If you are working on a different project, then you can just make a new virtual enviornment for example
+If you are working on a different project, then you can just make a new virtual environment for example
 ```
 python -m venv env2
 ```
 will make a different folder valled `env2`

 #### Activate a virtual environment
-Before you can start using a virtual environement you need to activate it.
+Before you can start using a virtual environnement you need to activate it.

 On Unix (Mac and Linux) you can do so using the following command
 ```